-This collection of tasks is designed around the concept of number, more specifically understanding fractions, using decimal operations, and order of operations.
-The six main sections (coloured blocks on Slide 6 of PowerPoint) represent independent sets of three-part learning experiences that could function effectively as a 45minute-1 hour session with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on the situation and accessibility to technology and connectivity.
+This collection of tasks is designed around the concept of Space and Shape, specifically using direct or indirect measurement to solve problems.
+The sections (coloured blocks on slide 6 of the PowerPoint) represent independent sets of learning experiences that could function effectively as 45 minute to 1 hour sessions with a combination of synchronous and asynchronous parts, some of which are easily adaptable either way, depending on your situation and access to technology and connectivity.